vanheeringen-lab/Transcriptional_Burst_Kinetics/README.md

 Take a look at our [examples](https://github.com/vanheeringen-lab/Transcriptional_Burst_Kinetics/tree/master/examples) on how to run the code.

 ## Notes
 Different groups use different notations for the parameters.
-The name of the parameter we use is always the name of its respective paper, however (for consistency) they are always passed to every function in the same order.
+The name of the parameter we use is always the name of its corresponding paper, however (for consistency) they are always passed to every function in the same order.